cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 We can now begin burning our cluster.
-The following command will download the necessary Raspberry Pi OS images, configure `manager` as a Wifi bridge to provide internet access to workers, and burn the SD Cards.
+The following command will download the necessary Raspberry Pi OS images, configure `manager` as a Wifi bridge to provide internet access to workers and burn the SD Cards.
 Note you will need to cycle SD cards after each burn.

 ```